 - Any grants and scholarships you’re eligible for

-Once you’re ready, you’ll accept your financial aid offer through your school’s financial aid office.
-They can help you work out the details of how your loans will be distributed.
+After reviewing the letter, you can then proceed to accept your financial aid through your school’s financial aid office.
+They can guide you through the process and help you understand the specifics of how your loans will be distributed.

 What is the difference between federal and private student loans?

 Most students begin by applying for federal direct loans and then use private student loans to fill in any funding gaps.
-Here are the biggest differences between the two types of loans.
+Here are the most significant differences between the two types of loans.

 |Application Process||You’ll apply online at FAFSA.gov.||You’ll apply with a private lender or bank.|